-Students and faculty often work together on physical design projects, but their spaces are not optimized for collaboration and work.
+Students and faculty often work together on physical design projects but their spaces not optimized for collaboration and work.
+Students travel to physical lab facilities to participate on experiments using consumable materials and are limited by resource constraints.

 Goals and Objectives

-Create maker spaces within the library environment that provide access to specialized and expensive tools (e.g., 3D printing, laser measurement) that might not be available in other environments.
+Create maker spaces within the campus environment that provide access to specialized and expensive tools (e.g., 3D printing and laser measurement) that might not be available in other environments.
+Virtual laboratory experiences provide students with anywhere access to a lab collaborative space.

-Enterprise hardware, personal devices, AR/VR viewers, 3D printers, modules/sensors, drones, and robots
+Enterprise hardware, personal devices, AR/VR viewers, 3D printers, modules/sensors, drones, robots, learning management systems, IaaS

 Use Case Summary